Azriiii/frontend_tailwind_v1/README.md

 # Hi there, I'm Amine AZRI 👋

-I'm a passionate freelance software Engineer specializing in web technologies.
+I'm a passionate software Engineer specializing in web technologies.
 I love creating open-source projects and contributing to the developer community.

 ## 🚀 About Me